Muhammad-Ashraf9/PD/MSS-BI/BI-Day1.md

 > - `ReadOnlyVariables: User::counter` to read the value of the counter
 > - edit script
 > - to show the value of the counter in the message box
-> - we use Dts (Data Transference Service) to access the variables
+> - we use DTS (Data Transference Service) to access the variables
 >
 > ```csharp
 > MessageBox.Show(Dts.Variables["counter"].Value.ToString());// as message box only accepts string